lambdablockchain/lambda-node/doc/xversionmessage.md

 ## Notes on implementation details

-### Bitcoin Unlimited
+### Lambda Unlimited

-In the Bitcoin Unlimited reference implementation, the `xversion` message is handled using the `CXVersionMessage` class.
+In the Lambda Unlimited reference implementation, the `xversion` message is handled using the `CXVersionMessage` class.
 The actual `xmap` is serialized and deserialized using the `CompactMapSerialization` adapter class.
 To avoid attacks that could